 5. Does your cloud platform protect against security concerns?

 We just might have saved the most important question for last.
 When considering a cloud service, you should keep specific security concerns in mind.

 First of all, it’s essential to ensure that your solution is compliant with local and international legislation—and also that it does not complicate your effort of being compliant with important government regulations such as GDPR.

 A secure cloud print infrastructure service will enable you to define where data is located, how long it is stored, and who has access to it.

 Some solutions will route all print jobs through the cloud—verify with your service provider if you’re unsure.
 For security and bandwidth reasons, many organizations prefer to keep print jobs behind their firewall.

-If you’re currently looking at different cloud strategies to suit your business, read about how we’ve helped other companies with goals like yours or consider a free trial of the EveryonePrint Hybrid Cloud Platform (HCP).
+If you’re currently looking at different cloud strategies to suit your business, read about how we’ve helped other companies with goals like yours or consider a free trial of our cloud printing solution.
 We’re sure your business will benefit.